raphaelluethy/22HS_IIT21-presentation/slides.md

 ::left::
 Webapp:
-- Own Authentication Layer
+- Authentication layer
 - Stores what user belongs to which _**Node**_
-- Provides Proxy for user to communicate with Business Logic
+- Proxy for users to communicate with Business Logic

 Business Logic:
-- Home of the Algorithm
+- Home of the algorithm
-- Stores all the data related to trading
+- Stores all data related to trading

 <p class="text-sm">Node: Maps the actual household to the graph of the algorithm</p>